Alum Root, Coral Bells

 Heuchera villosa Michx. was named and described by André Michaux in Flora Boreali-Americana in 1803.
 There is one accepted infraspecific name of Heuchera villosa.

 Heuchera have always been one of my favorite perennials for the shadier garden next to Hosta.
 When I first moved to my grandparent’s farm in 1981, I bought several Heuchera from Bluestone Perennials.
-When I came back, I had a lot of work to do helping dad work on fences, doing the gardening, and so on.
+When I came back in 2013, I had a lot of work to do helping dad work on fences, doing the gardening, and so on.
 I had moved my Hosta from Mississippi so I made a shade bed but didn’t buy any Heuchera until 2014.
 Then in the spring of 2017, I made a new shade bed and bought three more Heuchera cultivars and hope to add a few more every spring.
 There are many cultivars available from a few prominent breeders, such as Terra Nova.
 Some cultivars are better to grow in areas with colder winters while some are better in areas with warmer summers.
 The H. villosa hybrids are supposed to be quite promising as well as the x Heucheralla hybrids (intergeneric crosses between Heuchera and Tiarella).

 Several species of Heuchera were used by the Native Americans as herbal remedies.